qitsuk/Trivia-Game/README.md

 ## Trivia game
 Trivia website written in Vue.
-Should include options to login/register a user, keep a personal highscore, and answer trivia questions in different categories.
+Allows the user to answer trivia questions in various categories, and keep a personal highscore along with their username.

+## How to use
+Hosted on gitlab pages.
+Can also be run locally by navigating to root folder in console and typing "npm run dev".

-## TO DO
+## Dependencies

-# Routing
-prevent non-programmatic routing to /questions and /results (is this called guarding routes?)

-# contact with user-api
-In ResultScreen:
-  post/patch username and highscore (if > previous highscore) after checking for correct answers

-(optional) In StartScreen:
-    get user in order to display existing highscore in TriviaHeader while playing

-# contact with questions-api

-In QuestionScreen:
-    get question objects based on user input at startscreen.

-# CSS
-optional styling of components if there is time
+Vue x
+Vue router